WSRB

 WSRB (106.3 FM) is an urban adult contemporary radio station serving the Chicago metropolitan area and Northwest Indiana.
-It is licensed to the Southland suburb of Lansing, Illinois, and transmits within that city from a tower along the north side of the Kingery Expressway.
-The station is owned by Crawford Broadcasting and its studios are in Hammond, Indiana.
+It is licensed to the Southland suburb of Lansing, Illinois.
+Weekdays begin with the nationally syndicated Rickey Smiley Morning Show with local DJs heard the rest of the day.
+The station is owned by Crawford Broadcasting with studios and offices in Hammond, Indiana.

+WSRB has an effective radiated power (ERP) of 4,100 watts.
+The transmitter is on Bernice Road off the north side of the Kingery Expressway in Lansing.
 WSRB broadcasts in the HD Radio format.

 History

+WLNR

-The station began broadcasting on August 28, 1961 as WLNR, which stood for "West Lansing Near Railroad".
-It aired a full service format playing Middle of the road (MOR) music, including pop standards and easy listening.
+The station began broadcasting on August 28, 1961, as WLNR, which stood for "West Lansing Near Railroad".
+It aired a full service format playing middle of the road (MOR) music, including pop standards and easy listening.
 In the 1970s, talk programming would begin to occupy more of the station's schedule, with religious programming airing in overnights.
-From 1973 to 1985, the station was home to the Warren Freiberg - Libby Collins Show, which would later be heard on WCGO in Chicago Heights, Illinois and WTAS in Crete, Illinois.
-The Station was purchased by Johnson Publishing Company in 1985.
-In the late 1980s and early 1990s, the station aired a Soft urban contemporary format branded "Soft Touch", which was simulcast on its sister station AM 950 WJPC.
+From 1973 to 1985, the station was home to the Warren Freiberg - Libby Collins Show, which would later be heard on WCGO (1600 AM) in Chicago Heights, Illinois, and WTAS in Crete, Illinois.

+The station was purchased by Johnson Publishing Company in 1985.
+In the late 1980s and early 1990s, the station aired a soft urban contemporary format branded "Soft Touch", which was simulcast on its sister station AM 950 WJPC.

-WJPC
+WJPC-FM

 On March 11, 1991, WLNR relaunched as "J106".
-On April 15, 1991, the station's callsign would be changed to WJPC-FM, which stood for Johnson Publishing Company, the station's owner at the time.
-This would give the station the same callsign as its sister station, AM 950 WJPC.
-The stations continued to simulcast and aired an Urban AC format, and competed against WVAZ (though WJPC (AM) would break off from the simulcast and flip to a rap-heavy urban contemporary format in July 1992).
+On April 15, 1991, the station's call sign was changed to WJPC-FM, which stood for Johnson Publishing Company, the station's owner at the time.
+This gave the station the same call sign as its sister station, AM 950 WJPC.
+The two stations continued to simulcast and aired an urban AC format, and competed against WVAZ.
+WJPC (AM) then broke off from the simulcast and flipped to a rap-heavy urban contemporary format in July 1992.

 WEJM

 In June 1994, Broadcast Partners, which owned WVAZ, acquired WJPC AM/FM from Johnson Publishing.
-The new owners changed the callsign to WEJM-FM, and flipped formats to a Rap-heavy Urban contemporary format as "106 Jamz" on June 19, as well as effectively returning the stations to a full-time simulcast.
-This placed the stations in competition with the market's Urban contemporary leader WGCI.
-Their AM simulcast partner would also change call letters to WEJM.
-Broadcast Partners would later merge with Evergreen Media in July 1995.
-In March 1997, due to several mergers which put Evergreen over federally-mandated ownership limits, WEJM-FM was sold to Crawford Broadcasting, who would change the station's format to Urban Gospel in April, though its simulcast partner WEJM 950 (which was sold to Personal Achievement Radio) would continue to air the Urban/Rap format for several months after until it flipped to sports talk as a station of the One-on-One Sports Network on August 28.
+The new owners changed the call sign to WEJM-FM, and flipped the format to a rap-heavy urban contemporary sound as "106 Jamz" on June 19.
+This effectively returned the stations to a full-time simulcast, and placed the stations in competition with the market's urban contemporary leader, 107.5 WGCI-FM.
+The AM simulcast partner also changed call letters to WEJM.

+Broadcast Partners later merged with Evergreen Media in July 1995.
+In March 1997, due to several mergers which put Evergreen over federally-mandated ownership limits, WEJM-FM was sold to Crawford Broadcasting, The station changed its format to urban gospel in April; its simulcast partner 950 WEJM (which was sold to Personal Achievement Radio) continued to air the urban/rap format for several months after until it flipped to sports talk as an affiliate of the One-on-One Sports Network on August 28.